chaitanyamadhavr/RAG_AI_APP/README.md

 ```
 ### Step 2: Generate and Store Embeddings

-Set Up API Keys: Ensure your HuggingFace API Token is in the .env file
+Set Up API Keys: Ensure your HuggingFace API Token is in the .env file (Create a seperate file called ".env" and copy paste the content from env.txt given in repository)
 ```
 HUGGINGFACEHUB_API_TOKEN = "<HUGGINGFACEHUB_API_TOKEN>"
 ```